 A documentary companion to the manuscript.
 Produced in partnership with Highway 118 and MollyLlama Studios.
 Director of photography attached, principal subjects on board.

 The journey of the book continues onto the screen.
-A film adaptation of the true story is in development, carrying the same testimony into a new medium.
+A film adaptation of the true story is in pre-production, carrying the same testimony into a new medium.

 Speaking engagements on rape and sexual assault, on the courage to make a record, and on the long work of turning private testimony into public conversation.
 Available by inquiry.